BEYOND THE DARK HEDGES

 Big trees and a little geocache.

 Coffee.
 Pancakes with proper butter.
 Lonely Planet guide to Ireland.
 Before these three things came together, today was going to be a lazy day.
-Two hours later I'm standing in the middle of a creepy graveyard, holding a tupperware box full of random objects and wondering where the hell my road trip partner was hiding.
-Or if she had fallen into a grave and that's the last I'd see her.
+Two hours later we’re standing in the middle of a creepy graveyard, holding a tupperware box full of random objects.

 The Dark Hedges

 One of Northern Ireland's 'must see' locations, made famous by the awesome Game of Thrones series, The Dark Hedges was the first destination on today's road trip.
 This romantic, atmospheric, tunnel-like avenue of intertwined beech trees, planted in the 18th-century can be found about 15 minutes outside of Ballymoney.

 Admittedly, we got onto the Game of Thrones bandwagon late, so missed all the initial hype about this place.

 Nonetheless, 'the Kings Road' as it's known in the HBO series is awesome.
 Walking down the road you're instantly in awe at the ominous trees as they arch over you.
 Pausing for a snap, you think 'that's the one'...then 5 yards further on the view is better again.